zenglenn42/opengl-tutorial-tbb/README.md

 Those compile errors above are not a good sign.

 For a reality check on portability, I dig into the actual configure script.
 It's not a rigorous m4-based autogen'd thing, but an expedient bit of build glue.
-It's better than no configure script, but I'm calibrating my expectations downward.
+It's better than no configure script.  *I* don't even have a configure script for my build, but that doesn't stop me from feeling slightly judgmental as I calibrate my expectations downward.
 At least it seems to be finding my SDL2 and SDL2_ttf libraries out of my build tree:

 ```
 Searching libraries in /Users/m/Learn/opengl-tutorial-tbb-dependencies/lib